fernkit/fern/docs/cpp-docs.md

 - Check that flex factors are properly set (default is 1)
 - Verify that child widgets of Expanded have flexible dimensions (usually 0)
 - When nesting Expanded widgets, ensure each level has proper constraints

-#### Layout Issues

-**Problem**: Widgets in layouts aren't positioning correctly.

-**Solutions**:
-- Use `false` for the `addToManager` parameter when adding widgets to layouts
-- Make sure the parent layout is added to the widget manager
-- Check widget size calculations (getWidth/getHeight)
-- Verify that the layout dimensions are properly set

 #### Performance Issues